Extending SaaS Applications

 , or db

-folder.
 Learn more about project layouts.

-For the sake of simplicity, we recommend putting all extension files into ./app
+We recommend putting all extension files into ./app

-and removing the other folders ./srv
+and removing ./srv

 and ./db